theAfricanQuant/trade/README.rst

 Live sample app
 ---------------

+**The sample app is not working right now (2018-07-11).**

+A peak of interest in this app made the server costs too high for me.
+I'm working on a solution.

+It used to work like this (and hopefully will work again soon):

 You can try it `live <https://python-trade.appspot.com>`_.

 This is a **sample app** built with **trade**.
 It runs as a service.